| April 13, 2020 | CBD

 Disclaimer: This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.

 Proper sleep is crucial for a healthy lifestyle, but many of us struggle to get a good night’s rest.
 According to the American Sleep Association, between 50 and 70 million adults nationwide exhibit symptoms of a sleep disorder.
 Approximately 30 percent of all adults will experience insomnia at some point, and about 10 percent of people will find themselves suffering from chronic insomnia.
-Pharmaceutical sleep aids often leave you groggy the next day and are laden with side effects, leading patients to seek a more natural, safer alternative: cannabis could be that sleep solution you’re seeking.
+Pharmaceutical sleep aids often leave you groggy the next day and are laden with side effects, leading patients to seek a more natural, safer alternative: Cannabis could be that sleep solution you’re looking for.

 Cannabis can help restore the body’s natural sleep cycle, which is often disrupted by modern schedules.
 Especially when combined with good sleep hygiene, it could help alleviate sleep problems in a variety of ways and works smoothly with your body’s natural processes to help induce sleep.
 Its analgesic properties can ease chronic pain, while its anti-anxiety properties can help soothe a racing mind, making falling and staying asleep easier.

 Are you thinking of trying cannabis to improve your sleep?
 In order to get the most from your cannabis experience, there are some things you should keep in mind when making your treatment plan.
 Here’s what you need to know to use cannabis to its maximum benefit for sleep.